dart-archive/sdk/index.md

 ---
-title: Fletch project
+title: Dartino project
 layout: page
 ---

-# The Fletch project
+# The Dartino project

-Fletch is an **experimental** project to enable highly productive development for embedded devices.
+Dartino is an **experimental** project to enable highly productive development for embedded devices.
 It is powered by the [Dart language](https://www.dartlang.org/docs/dart-up-and-running/ch02.html) and a fast, lean runtime.

-This page walks you through running your first program on Fletch.
-Note that this early version of Fletch only supports a single embedded device -- the Raspberry Pi 2 -- and that the only supported client operating systems supported for development are MacOS and Linux (sorry, no Windows support).
+This page walks you through running your first program on Dartino.
+Note that this early version of Dartino only supports a single embedded device -- the Raspberry Pi 2 -- and that the only supported client operating systems supported for development are MacOS and Linux (sorry, no Windows support).

-If you just want to see what Fletch programs look like, take a peek at our [samples page](samples.html).
+If you just want to see what Dartino programs look like, take a peek at our [samples page](samples.html).

 * [What you will need](#what-you-will-need)